 When can I begin to homeschool my child?

 Homeschooling may begin as soon as the signed Form 4140 or letter of intent is sent to the neighborhood school.

 What needs to be included in the letter of intent?

 Name, address and telephone number of child; birth date and grade level of child; and signature of the parent and date of signature.

 Do I need to submit any other records?

 Parents are not required to officially enroll and un-enroll students in order to homeschool their child; therefore, no birth certificate or proof of residency is required.

 How do I know if the school has acknowledged my intent to homeschool?

-The school and complex area office acknowledge the notice of intent submitted by the parents by sending the parents a copy of Form 4140 after it is signed by the principal and complex area superintendent; or writing “acknowledged” on the bottom of the parent’s letter of notification with the signature of the principal and complex area superintendent, and returning the letter to the parent.
-Copies of Form 4140 or the letter of intent are kept on file at the school and district office.
+The school and complex area office acknowledge the notice of intent submitted by the parents by sending the parents the original Form 4140 after it is signed by the principal and complex area superintendent; or writing “acknowledged” on the bottom of the parent’s letter of notification with the signature of the principal and complex area superintendent, and returning the original letter to the parent.
+Signed copies of Form 4140 or the letter of intent are kept on file at the school and district office.

 Who is considered qualified to teach homeschooled children?